phonedotcom/events-integration-doc/docs/endpoints/callbacks.md

 ### Response

-The same as for "Get callback".
+Similar to the "Get callback" response.

 ## Update callback